cycraft-corp/Prometheus-Decryptor/README.md

 # ThanosDecryptor

-ThanosDecryptor is an project to decrypt files decrypted by Thanos ransomware.
+ThanosDecryptor is an project to decrypt files encrypted by Thanos ransomware.

 ## Command Arguments
 ```